3PL vs In-House Logistics: How to Shift From In-House Warehouse to a 3PL | Cahoot

 If your shipments are increasingly falling behind, that’s a good indication you lack the infrastructure to keep up with current demand.
 A 3PL, on the other hand, will have that infrastructure in place for accurate tracking and delivery projection timelines so customers won’t be disappointed due to poor order fulfillment.

-Handling order fulfillment in-house means negotiating your own contracts and potentially missing out on savings that come from large bulk orders.
+Handling order fulfillment in-house means negotiating your own contracts and potentially missing out on savings that come from large volumes.
+By collaborating with 3PL providers that specialize in supply chain management, businesses can improve their efficiency and reduce costs.
 When you work with a 3PL that can leverage economies of scale, they often can negotiate more favorable pricing on packaging, storage, as well as shipping.

 In addition to better rates, working with a 3PL may help eliminate other overhead expenses, such as the need to hire, train, and manage warehouse staff, as well as rent your own prep and storage locations.